danieltomasz/danieltomasz.github.io/content/pages/about.md

 I studied physics within a MISMaP interdisciplinary programme and philosophy at University of Warsaw.

 I came to Belgium to work at Ghent University in a project about spectral parametrization of neural oscillations.
-This research draws on my physics background to shed light on the brain's rhythmic (and non-rhythmic) activity.
+This research draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.

 Currently, I am based in Brussels, Belgium.